geraveoyomama/sconce/README.md

 This was created by combining previous work done by very smart people.

-This version combines soyasoya5's TorchAPI on Linux Docker and Devidian's work on streamlining and updating the old Dockers.

 ### Features
 ---
  - Wine 9 (staging, esync compatible)